markshuttle/goldendawn/README.md

 and autonomous system, use Ubuntu Core on your compute stick.
 Otherwise, just use classic Ubuntu Server.

-    sudo snap install mir-kiosk wpe-webkit-mir-kiosk thegloaming
+    sudo snap install thegloaming
-    sudo snap connect wpe-webkit-mir-kiosk:wayland

-Now you need to configure your alarm clock.
-A future version might use snap configuration, but for now just create you config YAML as /var/snap/thegloaming/common/config - here is an example.
+Now you need to configure your alarm clock with a file in /var/snap/thegloaming/common/config like this:

     port: 8080
     netatmo: